EvanDufraisse/MAD_TSC/README.md

 --optimizer-config <path to optimizer configuration> \
 --keep-best-models # Keep best model for a given run, --keep-all-models to keep all models checkpoints
 ```

+Also check the config readme to configure for other models and datasets